 The ACS camera has a very fast shutter; even the shortest exposure times are not significantly affected by the finite travel time of the shutter blades.
 On-orbit testing reported in ACS ISR 2003-03 verified that shutter shading corrections are not necessary to support 1% relative photometry for either the HRC or WFC.
-We note that the commanding overheads of WFC introduce an additional ~3.0 seconds of dark current integration time beyond the commanded exposure time.
-This additional dark-time is included in the dark-current subtraction stage of the CALACS pipeline (see the ACS Data Handbook for further details).

 Four exposure times are known to have errors of up to 4.1%; e.g., the nominal 0.1 seconds HRC exposure was really 0.1041 seconds.
 These errant exposure times are accommodated by updates to the reference files used in image pipeline processing.
-No significant differences exist between exposure times controlled by the two shutters (A and B), with the possible exception of non-repeatability up to $\sim 1\%$ for WFC exposures in the 0.7 to 2.0 second range.
+No significant differences exist between exposure times controlled by the two shutters (A and B), with the possible exception of non-repeatability up to ~1% for WFC exposures in the 0.7 to 2.0 second range.
 The HRC provided excellent shutter time repeatability.